 Materials Needed:

-- 200 Glass Blocks
+200 Glass Blocks

-- 100 Stone Blocks
+100 Stone Blocks

-- Lanterns and Torches
+Lanterns and Torches

 Features:

-- Tall structure with a bright beacon for visibility.
+Tower design with bright light for visibility.

-- Proximity to fishing areas and ocean NPCs.
+Close to fishing spots and ocean NPCs.

 Pros: